 FOR IMMEDIATE RELEASE

-May 13, 2019 -- Newtown, CT – Through a $25,000 charitable donation to Sandy Hook Promise (SHP), a leading gun violence prevention organization, The Wireless Zone® Foundation for Giving gift will support the training of youth and adults in four evidence-based Know the Signs programs that have been proven to decrease violence, bullying, and other forms of victimization while strengthening school communities.
-This philanthropic partnership will bring SHP’s Know the Signs programs — Start With Hello, Say Something, Signs of Suicide, and Safety Assessment and Intervention — at no cost to hundreds of schools in 2019-2020.
+October 9, 2019 -- Newtown, CT – Through a $50,000 charitable donation to Sandy Hook Promise (SHP), a leading school safety organization, the Motorola Solutions Foundation will support the training of youth and adults in evidence-based Know the Signs violence prevention programs.
+This philanthropic partnership will bring SHP’s Know the Signs programs — Start With Hello, Say Something, and the Say Something Anonymous Reporting System —to more schools in 2019 and 2020, at no cost.